offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Variables/Pointers_TOPIC
 ```

 C++ provides a more sanitized version of pointers called references.
-A reference type is declared by adding an ampersand (&) after the type rather than an asterisk (*), and it implicitly takes the address of whatever is passed into it when its created.
+A reference type is declared by adding an ampersand (&) after the type rather than an asterisk (*), and it implicitly takes the address of whatever is passed into it when it's created.

 ```c++
 int w {5};